FTAs don't give 'unfettered access' to Singapore's labour market; policies must benefit Singaporeans: Tan See Leng

 Dr Tan added that MOM will always be both pro-worker and pro-business, and it needs the cooperation of businesses, workers, unions and trade associations and chambers "to create win-win outcomes" for all.

 "We are at a critical inflexion point in our economic development.
-The pandemic has caused significant economic damage all over the world.
+The pandemic has caused significant economic damage the world over.
 We face many challenges in the post-pandemic era, but there are also abundant opportunities if we play our cards right," said the minister.

 Some companies are looking seriously at investing more in Singapore, but only if they can get foreign workers to supplement the local workforce, he added.